kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

 - **Modification of objects requires `sync lock` where reading does not**
   - orginize modification calls together and keep them smaller as much as possible

+- public methods exposed from a library should be async only for workloads that involve I/O-bound operations (they may also involve computation, but should not be purely computational).
+  - If a method is purely compute-bound, it should be exposed only as a synchronous implementation.
+The code that consumes it may choose whether to wrap an invocation of that method into a task.
+  - if a method is I/O-bound, it should be exposed only as an asynchronous implementation.

 ## Logging

 (in progress)